MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 1. On the **Swap** blade, review the default settings and click **Swap**.

-1. Click **Overview** on the production slot blade of the web app and then click the **URL** link to display the web site home page in a new browser tab.
+1. Click **Overview** on the production slot blade of the web app and then click the **Default domain** link to display the web site home page in a new browser tab.

 1. Verify the default web page has been replaced with the **Hello World!** page.